smartman1234/auction-website/README.md

 ### Open the project in your browser
 - The project will now be available locally on the domain auctionweb.site in your browser.
 If you are using Google Chrome you may have to type "thisisunsafe" while on the page to bypass a security warning

-## ⚖️ License

-This project is licensed under the Unlicense License